-[†]The computer Science (CS) curriculum at AUA differs considerably from the Pre-Engineering curriculum above.
-See departmental advisor.
+†The Computer Science (CS) and the Chemical Engineering (CHE) curricula at AUA differ considerably from the PEN curriculum above.
+See a PEN advisor for details.

-- (1) CHE curriculum at AUA will not accept - (2) CE curriculum at AUA will not accept - (3) ME, MTL, curricula at AUA will accept either EH 304 or SP 202, but not both - (4) CHE, AN curricula at AUA will not accept
+- (1) CHE curriculum at AUA will not accept

+- (2) CE curriculum at AUA will not accept

+- (3) ME, MTL curricula at AUA will accept either EH 303 or SP 202, but not both.